reiman2222/IR-Program4/README.md

 This program splits the cran corpus into individual text files.

-program expects file "cran.all.1400" to be in a folder named "corpus".
+This program expects file "cran.all.1400" to be in a folder named "corpus".

 This program expects a folder named "docs", to write file to